openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

   * Intel® Neural Compute Stick 2

   .. note::
-    The current version of the Intel® Distribution of OpenVINO™ toolkit for macOS supports inference on Intel CPUs and Intel® Neural Compute Stick 2 devices only.
+    The current version of OpenVINO™ Runtime for macOS supports inference on Intel CPUs and Intel® Neural Compute Stick 2 devices only.

 .. tab:: Software Requirements